 Ensino Secundario takes three years and is divided into general programmes with a choice of four broad, academic subject areas, technological programmes and artistically oriented programmes.
 Students who pass receive a diploma.
 Grades from national exams taken in years 11 and 12 are used to award university places.

-In 2015, net enrolment was 91 per cent at pre-primary level, 98 per cent at primary school and 94 per cent at secondary school, while gross tertiary enrolment was 62 per cent.
-The number of children not at school rose from 4,069 to 12,414 between 2009 and 2015.
+In 2019, net enrolment was 90 per cent at pre-primary level, 98 per cent at primary school and 95 per cent at secondary school, while gross tertiary enrolment was 68 per cent.

 If you are looking specifically for International Baccalaureate World Schools in Portugal, you can find selected schools on our sister website: www.ibyb.org.